-Review the detection network's limitations in chapter 4.18.2.
+Review the detection network's limitations in chapter 4.18.2. and 4.18.5

-There is only one type of detector frame and connector in this system.
+There is two type of detector frame and EMTconnector in this system, one with "S" hooks and the other with a continuous cable with detector hanger.
 There are two types of detectors used, a Series detector and an End detector.
 The End detector is the detector located at the end of the detection cable farthest away from the MRM.
 A Series detector is any detector that is located between the MRM and the End detector on the detection network.
-Begin installation with the EMT piping from the MRM (at the point that is marketed as the connection point for the fusible detection network -see drawings) to the hood.
+Begin installation with the EMT conduit from the MRM (at the point that is market as the connection point for the fusible detection network -see drawings) to the hood.
 Any change in direction of the EMT requires a corner pulley.
+Another option is to use a flexible cable house from the MRM to the hood, in this section there is no need for corner pulleys.
 Wind the EMT from the first detector to the last one.
 Any detector above an appliance or inside a duct shall be firmly attached to a firm surface above the appliance or inside the duct or hood, note the limitations in Chapter 4 - System Design.
 (The cable to the fusible links shall be threaded along the pipes and into the detector during EMT winding).